fastify/fastify-passport/README.md

 });
 ```

 Sessions may specify serialized users that have since been deleted from the datastore storing them for the application.
 In that case, deserialization often fails because the user row cannot be found for a given id.
-Depending on the application, this can either be an error condition, or expected if users are deleted from the database while logged in. `fastify-passport`'s behaviour in this case is configurable.
+Depending on the application, this can either be an error condition, or expected if users are deleted from the database while logged in. `@fastify/passport`'s behaviour in this case is configurable.
 Errors are thrown if a deserializer returns undefined, and the session is logged out if a deserializer returns `null` or `false.` This matches the behaviour of the original `passport` module.

 Therefore, a deserializer can return several things:

 - if a deserializer returns an object, that object is assumed to be a successfully deserialized user
-- if a deserializer returns `undefined`, `fastify-passport` interprets that as an erroneously missing user, and throws an error because the user could not be deserialized.
+- if a deserializer returns `undefined`, `@fastify/passport` interprets that as an erroneously missing user, and throws an error because the user could not be deserialized.
-- if a deserializer returns `null` or `false`, `fastify-passport` interprets that as a missing but expected user, and resets the session to log the user out
+- if a deserializer returns `null` or `false`, `@fastify/passport` interprets that as a missing but expected user, and resets the session to log the user out
-- if a deserializer throws the string `"pass"`, `fastify-passport` will try the next deserializer if it exists, or throw an error because the user could not be deserialized.
+- if a deserializer throws the string `"pass"`, `@fastify/passport` will try the next deserializer if it exists, or throw an error because the user could not be deserialized.

 ### Request#isUnauthenticated()